Luisky/ptrace_inject/README.md

 -there is no symbol named aligned_alloc() in libc the function used is __libc_memalign, aligned_alloc() is a weak alias in sources.

-(this repo host gnu-libc implementation) in https://github.com/lattera/glibc/blob/master/malloc/malloc.c line 3313 /* For ISO C11.  */
+(this repository host gnu-libc implementation) in https://github.com/lattera/glibc/blob/master/malloc/malloc.c line 3313 /* For ISO C11.  */
 weak_alias (__libc_memalign, aligned_alloc)